How to submit your 2018-19 tax return

 31 October 2019 This is the deadline for filing a paper tax return, whether you choose to work out how much tax your owe yourself or want HMRC to do it.
 However, if you receive notice from HMRC that you must file a tax return after 31 July 2019, you'll need to send back the completed form within three months of the date of issue on the notice.

 If you miss the deadline for filing your paper tax return, don't be tempted to try and file it late.
 You still have time to complete an online tax return instead - but don't be tempted to try and do both.

 30 December 2019 If you file your tax return online and also have earnings taxed under PAYE, you can opt to have overdue tax collected by PAYE.
 However, your tax bill must be less than £3,000 and you must file your online return by this date.
 The advantage of this is that any tax payable would be paid over 12 months from April 2020, rather than in a single lump sum by 31 January 2020.

 31 January 2020 This is the final deadline for online tax returns, unless the notice to make an online tax return is issued by HMRC after 31 October 2019, in which case you have three months from the date of issue.
 This is also the deadline to pay any tax due for paper and online filers.

-Fines for filing late
+Fines for late tax returns